boblyx/excalidraw-docker/README.md

 # excalidraw-docker
-Full build setup for self-hosted deployment of the full excalidraw stack
+Full build setup for self-hosted deployment of the full excalidraw stack.

+Currently work in progress.